JP CENTRE YOGA GOES TO INDIA

 Malibar Hill Club is a private club, open only members and their guests.
 You can relax by the pool or wander the neighborhood of Malabar Hill which is known for its upscale homes, stunning views of the Arabian Sea, and proximity to attractions like Hanging Gardens and Kamala Nehru Park.

 Pricing includes accommodation, food, and all group activities.
-Travel costs are not included.
+Flights not included.

 Journeying to the homeland of our beloved Yoga practice.